meilisearch/documentation/learn/advanced/asynchronous_operations.md

 #### Task queue priority

-Meilisearch considers certain tasks high-priority and always places them at the top of the queue.
+Meilisearch considers certain tasks high-priority and always places them at the front of the queue.

 The following types of tasks are always processed as soon as possible: